 What You Need to Know to Make Your Home Healthier (Off-Gassing and Other Sources of Poor Indoor Air Quality)

-I’m not talking about the few hours immediately following Thanksgiving dinner, okay.
-That’s a different type of off-gassing.
-So, what in the world is this type I’m referring to?
+So, what in the world is off gassing?
 Well, it’s the release of VOC’s (volatile organic compounds) and other chemicals by newly manufactured products and materials.
 Think new-car-smell, or new-anything-smell, really.
 Even when that new smell fades though, many materials continue to release these chemicals into the air.
 Sometimes for years.
 Certain materials never emit an odor, but are still releasing toxins.
 Just some of the health side effects can include headaches, dizziness, fatigue, skin problems, respiratory illness, memory issues, reproductive problems, hormone disruption and cancer.
 Yikes, right?

 Why do I care to share this information with you?
 Because I want you to live your best quality life, and most people don’t realize that some of the most popular materials and products in our homes and places of work, are some of the most offensive and potentially dangerous.
 Your health is greatly affected by the quality of the air you’re exposed to, but because poor indoor air quality is more of an invisible danger, it’s not really given much thought.
 Even beyond building materials, things like cleaning supplies, candles, personal care products, tobacco use, radon, mold, leaky gas-fueled appliances etc., all contribute to poor indoor air quality and can trigger health issues.
 It’s kind of like an “out of sight, out of mind” mentality for a lot of people.
 But I want you to start asking questions about the items you buy and surround yourself with!
 Why expose yourself to harmful products when you don’t have to?